 1. Remember to enjoy it

-Most of these functions will be with colleagues and friends there to have a good time.
+You will probably be with colleagues or friends who are there to have a good time.
 They will be rooting for you and in a good mood, so enjoy the atmosphere and be happy that you are part of it.
 At these events it’s likely that you will be much more concerned about your Christmas speech than your audience; most will be just happy it’s not them speaking.
 Take a breath, smile, stand up, speak up, and try not to stress – you can do this!

 2. Keep your speech positive

 Lots may have happened over the year but this isn’t the time to bring down the mood.
 If you need to remember any departed do so with positive memories.
 Recognise those who have made contributions and aim to be as upbeat as possible.
 This isn’t the time to deliver bad news, and not everything has to be mentioned.